Crinum asiaticum

 Crinum asiaticum, commonly known as poison bulb, giant crinum lily, grand crinum lily, or spider lily, is a plant species widely planted in many warmer regions as an ornamental.
 It is a bulb-forming perennial producing an umbel of large, showy flowers that are prized by gardeners.
 However, all parts of the plant are poisonous if ingested.
 Some reports indicate exposure to the sap may cause skin irritation.

-C. asiaticum is native to Indian Ocean islands, East Asia, tropical Asia, Australia and Pacific islands.
-It is regarded as naturalized in Mexico, the West Indies, Florida, Suriname, Louisiana, numerous Pacific islands, Madagascar and the Chagos Archipelago.
+Crinum asiaticum is native to East Asia, tropical Asia, Australia and islands of the Pacific and western Indian oceans.
+It is naturalized in Mexico, the West Indies, the US (Florida and Louisiana), numerous Pacific islands, Madagascar and the Chagos Archipelago.